MarcelinaWojnarowska/Comment-on-a-random-book/README.md

 ## Comment-on-a-random-book
+In this project I didn't focus much on visual aspects.
+I wanted to make it functional, with backend database storing some information.

-The app allows you to:
+###### The app allows you to:
 - add a comment to a randomly selected book titles,
 - view all titles,
 - view all comments,
 - view comments added to the selected book

 ###### Technologies used in this project:
 - Python, Flask